skygate/skylabs-redux/docs/tutorial.md

 }
 ```

 Next edit comment.
-For successfully edit comment we need exactly know which comment and what is new content of comment.
+For successfully edit comment we need exactly know which comment and what is new content of the comment.
 So an action object should look like this:

 ```
 {